 B.1 REQUIREMENT FOR ALL COMMUNITY WATER SYSTEMS PARTICIPATING IN THE EXTENDED ARREARAGE PROGRAM

-All community water systems, regardless of size, participating in the Extended Arrearage Program, must offer payment plans to customers with arrearages, pursuant to Health & Safety Code §116773.4.
+All community water systems, regardless of size, participating in the Extended Arrearage Program, must offer payment plans to customers with arrearages, pursuant to Health & Safety Code § 116773.4, unless the customer currently is enrolled in a payment plan that can be carried forward after the arrearage credit is provided.
 The payment plans and their associated rules must be consistent with the Water Shutoff Protection Act established under Health and Safety Code section 116900 et seq.
 (Health & Saf.
 Code, § 116773.4, subd. (d).)
 Associated rules include, but are not limited to, rules and practices relating to the timing and manner of notice and discontinuation of service for payment plan defaults.
 Community water systems that violate provisions of the Water Shutoff Protection Act may be subject to enforcement action by DDW or the Attorney General.

 SECTION C: PROPORTIONAL ALLOCATION OF FUNDS TO APPLICANTS